Frequently Asked Questions

-After the first class day begins, NO refunds are given.
-Final commitment to class is expected no later than 2 weeks before class begins with refundable drop allowed upon extenuating circumstances up to our first day.
-Your payment secures your spot, therefore, your student's drop likely prevented another student from joining.
+NO refunds are given after 1 week before class starts.
+Your payment secures your spot, therefore, your student's late drop likely prevented another student from joining.
 Also a significant amount of workload has been completed to maintain and sustain the club with anticipation of your student's spot.
 The club must gain and faithfully keep a minimum number of students to remain usefully competitive to provide the best experience for all involved.
 (Eligibility for some college scholarships may be impacted!)
 Therefore registering timely to secure a spot, and honoring your registration commitment is expected.

 return to top